BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

     | clint@stanford.edu

+Copyright (C) 2013 is retained by the authors listed above.
 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.

 Contents
 ========